Craniosynostosis

 A Parent's Guide to Craniosynostosis Surgery

-The skull is not one large bone it consists of several bones that are held together by long, fibrous elastic tissues that allow the skull to expand as the infant’s brain grows and develops.
-These tissues, known as sutures, normally fuse (or close up) between the ages of one and three years, after the rapid brain growth that occurs during an infant’s first 36 months.
-In some children, however, one or more of the sutures fuse early; because the brain is still growing at its normal rate, the premature closing of the sutures results in an abnormally shaped head.
+The skull is not one large bone — it consists of several bones that are held together by fibrous growth plates that allow the skull to expand as the infant’s brain grows and develops.
+These fibrous openings, known as sutures, normally begin to fuse (or close up) starting at a few months of age and continuing to approximately 3 years, depending on the suture, after the rapid brain growth that occurs during an infant’s first 36 months slows down.
+In some children, however, one or more of the sutures can fuse early; because the brain is still growing at its normal rate, the premature closure of the suture results in an abnormally shaped head.

 There are several types of craniosynostosis, depending on which suture is involved, and each type creates a distinct head shape (see Symptoms of Craniosynostosis).
 Some rare cases of craniosynostosis may be part of a larger syndrome, but the overwhelming majority are isolated (also called nonsyndromic), meaning that only one suture is involved and no other part of the body is affected.
 These isolated conditions include:

-Sagittal synostosis is the most common form of craniosynostosis; it is caused by the premature fusing of the sagittal suture, which runs front to back along the middle of the skull, separating the left and right portions of the skull.
-The long, narrow skull shape that is seen in sagittal synostosis is known as scaphocephaly, often referred to as a “boat shape.”
+Sagittal synostosis is the most common form of craniosynostosis; it is caused by the premature fusion of the sagittal suture, which runs front to back along the middle of the skull, separating the left and right portions of the skull.
+The long, narrow skull shape that results is known as scaphocephaly, often referred to as a “boat shape.”

 Unilateral or bilateral coronal synostosis is the second most common form of craniosynostosis.
-It’s caused by the fusing of the coronal suture, which runs crosswise on the top of the skull (from ear to ear) and is divided in half by the sagittal suture.
-In unilateral coronal synostosis, either the left or right side of the coronal suture closes prematurely; you may notice that one eye is slightly higher than the other, that one ear is further forward than the other, or that the nose appears tilted.
-In bilateral synostosis (which is less common), both sides of the coronal suture fuse too early.
+It is caused by fusion of the coronal suture, which runs crosswise on the top of the skull (from ear to ear) and is divided in half by the sagittal suture.
+In unilateral coronal synostosis, either the left or right sided coronal suture closes prematurely; you may notice that one eye is slightly higher than the other, that one ear is further forward than the other, or that the nose appears tilted.
+In bilateral coronal synostosis (which is less common), both sides of the coronal suture fuse too early.

-Metopic synostosis is less common, and is caused by the fusing of the metopic suture, which runs from the top of the skull down the center of the forehead to the nose.
-A child with metopic synostosis may have a triangular-shaped forehead, which is known as trigonocephaly.
+Metopic synostosis is caused by the fusion of the metopic suture, which runs from the top of the skull down the center of the forehead to the nose.
+A child with metopic synostosis may have a triangular-shaped head, known as trigonocephaly.

-Lambdoid synostosis is caused by the fusing of the lambdoid suture, which is located on the back of the skull and shaped like an upside down “V.” Usually only one side fuses, but there have been rare cases in which both sides fused.
-A child with lambdoid synostosis may appear to have one side of the head flatter than the other, or a low bump behind the ear on the affected side.
+Lambdoid synostosis is caused by the fusion of the lambdoid suture, located on the back of the skull and shaped like an upside down “V.” Usually only one side fuses, but there have been rare cases in which both sides fuse.
+A child with lambdoid synostosis may appear to have one side of the head flatter than the other, a low bump behind the ear on the affected side, and a “windswept” appearance of the other side of the skull.

 See illustrations of all types of craniosynostosis on the Symptoms of Craniosynostosis page.